 Nonprofits Source also sheds light on how important it is to give your donors the option to become a monthly or recurring donor.
 According to the organization, donors who set up recurring donations “give 42% more annually, compared to one-time donations.”

-In 2019, it’s not enough to have text on a webpage.
+It’s not enough to have text on a webpage.
 Viewers are looking for images and video content as well—anything that quickly helps them understand your organization and the impact it has on the population or issue area it serves.

 How are you maximizing storytelling opportunities on your current website?
 Are they siloed on one page or spread throughout the website where the donor is constantly reminded of the important work you’re doing?
 Are the stories compelling?
 Are the forms varied and engaging?
 If you haven’t already, consider how you can make the most of the testimonials, impact statements, and success stories you have on hand.